FAQ

 WE RESERVE THE RIGHT TO REFUND ANY DEPOSIT!

-Iron Range Goldens reserves the right to refund a deposit if we feel that placing a puppy in a particular home is not in the puppy's best interest.
-We do not sell our puppies to anyone that we don't feel will give a good home to the puppy.
+Iron Range Goldens reserves the right to refund a deposit if we believe that placing a puppy in a particular home is not in the best interest of the puppy.
+We are committed to ensuring our puppies go to good homes where they will be well cared for and loved.

 WHEN CAN I BRING MY PUPPY HOME?